 The 2023-2024 school year runs from:

 The core Preschool program runs 5 days/week:

 The JCC East Bay recognizes that all families have different needs, and we want to support all families the best we can.
-In our process of selecting families to whom we provide financial aid, we partner with School and Student Services (SSS).
-To begin your financial aid application, you will complete our Financial Aid “short form.”
+In our process of selecting families to whom we provide financial aid, you will complete our Financial Aid “short form.”
 The “short form” can be found here.

-To learn about eligibility, submission dates, SSS (School and Student Services) requirements, and more, please contact us using the 'Contact Us' section below.
+To learn about eligibility, submission dates, requirements, and more, please contact us using the ‘Contact Us’ section below.

 What does the application process look like?

 Parents are required to complete a JCC East Bay Preschool Application for each child accompanied by a non-refundable application fee of $50.00 to be considered for enrollment.

 If the student is accepted, and parents give verbal agreement, issuance of an “Enrollment Agreement” and additional licensing forms will be sent to the family.
 “The Enrollment Agreement” must be signed and returned within seven days including the preschool deposit of $2,150.
 Submitting the signed “Enrollment Agreement” and deposit secure the applicant’s place at the JCC East Bay Preschool.